"

 Most of now use our cell phones with built in GPS, maps and apps to help us decide where to go.
 Even with these, you hear stories of people blindly following these and ending up on roads that dead end or are closed due to weather.
 Or you may go someplace without cell signal to be able to use your map app.
 So, knowing how to read a topographic map, is a useful skill for these and other situations.

-You and your friends are planning a hiking trip through Enchanted Rock State Natural Area (Figure 2.11).
+You and your friends are planning a hiking trip through Enchanted Rock State Natural Area (Figure 2.18 and 2.19).
 All the camping spots near the main parking lot are reserved.
 So, instead your group wants to camp in a backcountry at either Moss Lake or Walnut Springs.
 Some of your friends also want to go rock climbing.

 Contour map of Enchanted Rock State Natural Area, TX

-Figure 2.11 – Topographic map of Enchanted Rock State Natural Area with 5 m contour intervals.
-Also shown are main parking lot and two backcountry camp grounds.
+Figure 2.19 – Topographic map of Enchanted Rock State Natural Area with 5 m contour intervals.
+Also shown are main parking lot and two backcountry campgrounds.
 Image credit: Daniel Hauptvogel CC BY-NC-SA, data from USGS.

 1. Enchanted Rock: ____________________